Actively Recruiting

 • Ulcer caused by conditions other than venous insufficiency.

-• Ulcer duration over one year with ongoing high-level compression without closure.
+• Ulcer duration greater than one year with high-level compression without closure.

 • End stage renal disease requiring dialysis.

-• Receiving immunosuppressants, cytotoxic chemotherapy, or medications interfering with wound healing.
+• Receiving immunosuppressants above specified doses or medications that may interfere with healing.

 • Medical or psychological conditions interfering with study assessments.

-• Received hyperbaric oxygen therapy or cellular/tissue-based products in the 30 days before screening.
+• Treatment with hyperbaric oxygen therapy or cellular/tissue-based products within 30 days before screening.

 • Ulcer size reduced by more than 20% in the 2 weeks before screening.

-• Ulcer size reduced by 20% or more during the 2-week screening phase.
+• Ulcer size decreased by 20% or more during the 2-week screening phase.

 • Functional Ambulatory Category Score (FACS) less than 3.